OALabs/UnpacMe-IDA-Byte-Search/README.md

    - Immediate Far Address
    - Immediate Near Address
  - **Search Goodware** - When set the plugin will also search the UnpacMe Goodware corpus.

+## Troubleshooting and Support

+If you run into issues using the plugin, please let us know either via [Discord](https://discord.gg/cw4U3WHvpn) or by opening an issue on this repo.